guillermooo/sublime-undocs/source/reference/build_systems.rst

 this configuration data.
 The command then does whatever it needs to *build* the files.
+Often, it interacts
-Often, it forwards configuration data to an external program.
+with an external program.

 By default, build systems will use the ``exec`` command implemented by :file:`Packages/Default/exec.py`.
-As we'll explain below, however, you this command can be overriden.
+As we'll explain below, however, this command can be overriden.

 Finally, the external program
 that processes the files